 A24 > B26 > C28 > D30 > E32 > U34

-An Athlete Classification is a valuable performance-based tool for athletes.
-It provides perspective on your developmental journey, as well as your relative orientation within the broader competitive landscape.
-Your classification can help you design effective training programs, and plan your competitive season.
-Athlete Classifications also enable coaches, clubs, and competition organizers to offer programs and events geared toward particular developmental stages.
+An Athlete Classification is a valuable developmental tool for athletes.
+It offers perspective on your personal athletic journey, as well as your relative orientation within the broader competitive landscape.
+Your classification can help you to set realistic goals, identify coaches and model athletes, design effective training programs, and plan your competitive season.
+Athlete Classifications also enable coaches, clubs, and competition organizers to deliver programs geared toward particular developmental stages.
 Finally, Athlete Classifications factor into the calculation of National Ranking Points -- the more classified athletes participating in a competition, and the stronger the classifications of those athletes, the greater the number of points available for all athletes to earn.

 Competition results must be submitted to the ACA Ocean Racing Committee in order for classifications to be officially-recognized.